Andrew Little (New Zealand politician): Third term (2017–2020)

 On 24 July 2018, Little rejected a call by the United Nations committee on women's rights for a Royal Commission of Inquiry into New Zealand's Family Court system, saying the New Zealand Government already has a fair idea of what the problems were.
 Little had already ordered a Ministerial Review of the Family Court.

 After the Christchurch mosque shootings in March 2019, Little told Radio New Zealand, “I have given authority to the agencies to do intrusive activities under warrant, the number of those (warrants) I’m not at liberty to disclose".
 He said that the intelligence services usually put 30 to 40 people under monitoring at a time.
 Although more people than usual were being monitored, he was not willing to reveal how many.
 He also stated that the operations could be anything from physical surveillance to watching telecommunications activity.

 On 5 August 2019, as Justice Minister, Little announced abortion law reform legislation that would permit abortion without restrictions for the first 20 weeks of a woman's pregnancy.
 While later-term abortions will still require testing by medical experts, Little announced that abortion would also be removed from the Crimes Act 1961.
 Other changes include allowing women to self-refer to an abortion service, ensuring that health practitioners advise women about counselling services, establishing safe areas around abortion facilities, and ensuring that conscientious objecting doctors inform women about their stance and alternative services.
 Labour had negotiated with New Zealand First cabinet minister Tracey Martin for several months to ensure support for the legislation.
 Though Martin ruled out a referendum, she was overruled by NZ First party leader Winston Peters, who demanded a binding referendum.
 Little rejected Peters' call for a referendum, stating that the Government would seek the support of MPs from all parties to pass the legislation.
 On 18 March 2020, he voted for the bill at its third reading, and it became law as the Abortion Legislation Act 2020.

 On 22 July 2020, Little was appointed Minister for Workplace Relations and Safety following the resignation of Iain Lees-Galloway due to an affair with one of his staff members.

-Second term (2020–present)
+Fourth term (2020–2023)

 During the 2020 New Zealand general election held on 17 October 2020, Little was re-elected on the Labour Party list.
 In early November, Little was named as Minister of Health and also retained his ministerial portfolios for the Government Communications Security Bureau, the New Zealand Security Intelligence Service, Treaty of Waitangi Negotiations, and Pike River Re-entry.
 He was additionally appointed Lead Coordination Minister for the Government's Response to the Royal Commission's Report into the Terrorist Attack on the Christchurch Mosques after that report was published in December 2020.